 Flight Deck Brewing opened to the public in early 2017, with the drive to provide greater-Brunswick with a destination brewery, casual social gathering space, and family-friendly venue for building our community.

 Located in the former Small Arms Range of the Brunswick Naval Air Station (now Brunswick Landing), our unique and welcoming Tasting Room was named "Best in Maine" by Down East Magazine.

 In the first year of operation, we served 98% of the beer we made in our Tasting Room – and had to push off our initial distribution plans to keep up.
-Starting in 2018, our beer will be available in cans at select retail and restaurant/bar locations across Maine.
+After investments in our production and packaging equipment, we're now able to offer select beer in CANS - 16oz 4-packs of which are available in the brewery and at select retailers around Maine.

 With a constantly evolving tap list, food trucks, regular live music, and plenty of space to hang out with your dog (and/or human kids, too), we hope to see you soon!

 Flight Deck is located on Brunswick Landing, the redeveloped Brunswick Naval Air Station.

 The Air Station was active from WW2 through 2011, when it was closed and handed over to the Midcoast Regional Redevelopment Authority (MRRA).
 Since then, over 100 businesses have made Brunswick Landing home, bringing thousands of jobs with them.
 We're fortunate to be a part of this thriving community!

 Flight Deck's home is in the former Small Arms Range - a rectangular, bullet-proof concrete building which we sliced and diced to transform into a sunny, warm, inviting space.
 As you walk from the entrance down "the Range" to the tasting room, you'll pass through 800lb doors and see pock marks on the walls from our building's former life.
 Look a bit more carefully, and you'll see evidence of our extensive re-use of materials from other buildings on the Landing.